mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 RRoll d66oll d 66 EEventsvents
 11 Disaster!
 Roll on the mishap table, but you are not ejected from this career.
-12 A local media source covered your unit’s actions in a very favourable light.
+12 A local media source covered your unit’s actions in a very favorable light.
 Increase your Social Standing by 1.
 13 You are forced to stay in a hostile zone far longer than what you would like.
 Throw Endurance 8+ to avoid Injury.
 Success means you made it out unscathed and well-practiced.
 Gain Gun Combat (any) 1 or Heavy Weapons (any) 1.
 14 Artillery fire had scattered your offensive.
 Throw Leadership 8+ to rally the unit back together to finish the ticket.